machine2learn/QGS/Readme.md

     POTEH	0.64	1.062172e-02
     CCT8L2	0.05	4.425209e-01

-We can check what the top 5 most significantly associated genes are by sorting by the third column:
+We can check what the top 5 most significantly associated genes are by sorting by the third column (assuming a Linux Bash-like command line):

     python3 gwas.py ../out.csv | sort -gk3 | head -5
     Rscript gwas.r ../out.csv | sort -gk3 | head -5